 Visit our "Start Dates /Information Sessions" page for program timelines, information sessions and contact information.

 As an Emergency Medical Technology (EMT) student at the SWSC, you will be challenged daily in class as you learn the crucial skills needed to perform in emergency medicine.
-The EMT program will take students with minimal to zero medical knowledge and in 16 weeks have them trained and prepared to assist people in their most critical time of need.
+The EMT program will take students with minimal or zero medical knowledge and in 16 weeks have them trained and prepared to assist people in their most critical time of need.
 EMT’s are trained to handle events such as heart attacks, strokes, internal bleeding, diabetic problems, and trauma patients.

 EMT’s help people in critical situations that are often life-threatening and traumatic.
 It is a fast-paced, exciting and rewarding environment, but can be intensely emotional.
 Quality training and the ability to focus on the human aspects are essential.

 This program may be completed in approximately 16 weeks.
 Day, Afternoon and Evening classes are available.
-As part of EMT104, each student will participate in emergency patient management (EPM) exercises and be given the option of attending an externship at an offsite location.
+As part of EMT104, each student will participate in simulated clinical events called Emergency Patient Management (EPM) exercises and be given the option of attending an externship at an offsite location.
 Please refer to the EMT104 Student Handbook for more information about EPM and externship requirements.

 Why EMT @ EMCC’s SWSC?